gbossert/pylstar/README.md

 ## About pylstar
 pylstar is a free and open source Python implementation of the LSTAR Grammatical inference algorithm.
-It should be noted that this implementation follows the original description of the Angluin's algorithm and relies on *WMethod* to produce the required equivalence queries.
+It should be noted that per default this implementation follows the original description of the Angluin's algorithm and relies on *WMethod* to produce the required equivalence queries.
+However, a *Random Walk* equivalency test method is also available.

 One that wants to use *pylstar* must write a class that exposes the Minimaly Adequate Teacher of the targeted reactive System.
 This can be done by subclassing `pylstar.ActiveKnowledgeBase.ActiveKnowledgeBase`.
 For example, the following class could be use to create a MAT out of a coffee machine :
 ```python